 Metabolite Identification and Biotransformation

 Our dedicated Biotransformation team includes many highly skilled scientists with diverse skill sets.
-They have a wealth of industrial experience in drug discovery and development spanning different therapeutic areas gained at companies such as AstraZeneca and Schering-Plough.
+They have a wealth of industrial experience in drug discovery and development from major pharmaceutical companies spanning different therapeutic areas.

 Our DMPK and biotransformation capabilities are supplemented by extensive experience in complementary analytical techniques, including high-resolution mass spectrometry, nuclear magnetic resonance, chemically intelligent software algorithms and mass spectrometric imaging.